 Trends: Cost and Value Indicators 2015-2016

-Michigan’s performance on a number of talent measures is well below peer and “Top Ten” levels.
+Michigan must continue to focus on workforce development.
 In 2016, Michigan ranked in the bottom 10 states for the percentage of 4th graders reading proficiently, the number of students enrolled in career and technical education classes, and the number of out-of-state students enrolled at our colleges and universities.
 Michigan also ranked in the bottom half of states for the percentage of 8th graders testing proficient in math, the percentage of high schoolers considered career and college ready, the number of critical skills degrees and certificates awarded by our colleges and universities, and the percentage of working age population with an associate's degree or higher.

 Several aspects of Michigan’s infrastructure ranked near the bottom of all states.
 Michigan ranked 43rd for the cost and 45th for the hours of delay due to traffic congestion.
 We ranked 37th and 38th, respectively, for the percent of bridges and urban roads in poor condition.